smatthews75-hub/Vending-Machine/README.md

 > Realistically, the machine would also have a limited amount of banknotes to give change to the customer.
 So the stock of how much banknotes the machine has is also tracked and can be set in the source code dynamically.
 ---
 ## Additional Notes
-- An in depth explanation of the whole structure of this program can be found in the `Source-Code-Breakdown.ipynb` file in this repository.
 - This project is made for educational purposes only, and is not intended for commercial use.
 We don't even think it is useful in any commercial way.
 This program is not made to be connected to any hardware, and is only a simulation of how a vending machine works.